 Photo: Ty'Ron Hopper; Credit: University of Florida athletic association

-The Missouri Tigers have acquired Florida Gators linebacker Ty'Ron Hopper via the NCAA transfer portal, according to Matt Zenitz of On3Sports.
+A curious situation has unfolded in Gainesville, as Florida Gators linebacker Ty'Ron Hopper re-entered the NCAA transfer portal on Monday morning according to Matt Zenitz of On3Sports.

 In his three-year Gators career, Hopper tallied 77 tackles, three sacks, and 9.5 tackles for loss.

 Stay tuned to AllGators for continuous coverage of Florida Gators football, basketball and recruiting.
 Follow along on social media at @SI_AllGators on Twitter and Florida Gators on Sports Illustrated on Facebook.